-Get all three installments of the COVID-19 Recover Series: The OEM Landscape, The Supplier Perspective: The Retail Market
+Get all three installments of the COVID-19 Recover Series: The OEM Landscape, Supplier Strategy Reset and Automotive Retail.

 IHS Markit is announcing a thought leadership series focused on COVID-19 and its aftermath.
 Specifically, IHS Markit will publish three unique insight pieces providing research and perspectives into how the US new and used vehicle ecosystems have already evolved from their pre-COVID-19 days, and, more importantly, what the more settled post-COVID-19 world, when it does arrive, will look like.
 These papers will be valuable resources with which to navigate a path to a "new normal" in such unique times.